lanwuwei/SPM_toolkit/DecAtt/README.md

   	}

 ## A few notes
-1. Download dataset into data folder and change the corresponding path for data and embedding vectors.
+1. Creat data folder and download SNLI and MNLI [here](https://drive.google.com/drive/folders/1h4PnoST3MdqEdRfRKpBe-JlxzKIYvv-F?usp=sharing), then change the corresponding path for data and embedding vectors in main file.
 2. If you want to run DecAtt on SNLI dataset, just type: python main_snli.py